 The Union of Israel and Saudi Arabia already exists approximately from the time when six world powers in July 2015 year concluded a nuclear deal with Iran.
 The Israelis could not "step back" the then administration of the White House, but they quickly found a partner in the matter of frontal deterrence of Iran.
 Over the past two years, especially taking into account the changes in the power corridors of Washington, Israel has approached the cherished goal of creating a largely situational but alliance of interests with major Arab countries.

 The division of labor within the framework of the anti-Iranian union of Israel and the Sunni Arab states of the Middle East is quite clear.
 Arabians are interested in using the power potential of Egypt and Israel on the track of confrontation with Iran.
-The Egyptians are one of the strongest armed forces in the region, they have a relatively powerful above-water fleet, which in case of an urgent need to put a shield against Iranian warships in the water area of the Red Sea.
+The Egyptians are one of the strongest armed forces in the region, they have a relatively powerful above-water fleet, which is called upon in case of an urgent need to put a shield against Iranian warships in the water area of the Red Sea.
 The Israelis have not only a highly mobile army with crushing firepower, recently supplemented (in December 2016) with the introduction of F-35 multipurpose fighters.
-Only the Israeli Navy's submarine fleet is able to solve such tasks to contain Iran, which for decades are far ahead of all Arab countries of the region combined.
+The Navy's submarine fleet alone is able to solve such problems of restraining Iran, which for decades are forwards beyond the reach of all the Arab countries of the region combined.
 In the arsenal of the Jewish state, the best special services in the Middle East, one of the most extensive networks of information gathering, including with reliance on intelligence intelligence.

 With the arrival of Donald Trump in the White House, Israel's positions in the administration and the US Congress have undergone significant strengthening.
 This is of great interest to the Arab monarchies, which has already issued a concrete result in the form of the first foreign tour of the 45 American president who visited in May only two countries in the region - Saudi Arabia and Israel.